cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 If we focus now on the lifetime of the `local_value` variable, shown as a blue box in the image, it lives as long as the execution of the `Foo` function.
 It's memory is allocated at the start of the function and is freed at the end of the scope.

-We say that a variable `local_value` and any other variable that lives in some local scope, be it one of a function or a class, has **automatic storage duration**
+We say that a variable `local_value` and any other variable that lives in some local scope, be it one of a function or a class, has **automatic storage duration**.

-But what happens with those variables declared outside of a class or a function scope?

 ### Static storage duration at namespace scope
-Let's extend our example by adding some value `kValue` that is defined at **namespace scope** and using to initialize our `local_value`.
+Let's further extend our example by adding some value `kValue` that is defined at **namespace scope** and using to initialize our `local_value`.
 We will introduce it in an unnamed namespace following the best practices, but it could live in any namespace including the global one.

 <img src="images/static_storage.png" align="right" width=250 style="margin: 0.5rem">